swiftlang/swift-testing/Documentation/Proposals/NNNN-json-abi.md

   /// using `dlsym()` or a platform equivalent.
   ///
   /// The value of this property can be thought of as equivalent to
-  /// `swift test --event-stream-output` except that, instead of streaming JSON
+  /// `swift test --event-stream-output-path` except that, instead of streaming
-  /// records to a named pipe or file, it streams them to an in-process
+  /// JSON records to a named pipe or file, it streams them to an in-process
   /// callback.
   public static var entryPoint: EntryPoint { get }
 }